developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/input/barcode/index.md

 **Different Symbol Timeout -** This parameter is used to prevent the scanner from decoding another symbol within a specified time interval (applicable only when Aim Type is set to Continuous Read).
 A value of 0 indicates that no interval is required between two successive reads.

-**Scanning Modes -** This parameter is used to select between Single (normal) mode and UDI mode, which acquires multiple inputs as specified in the selected Universal Device Identifier UDI parameter(s).
+**Scanning Modes -** This parameter is used to select between Single (normal) mode and UDI mode, which acquires multiple inputs as specified in the selected Universal Device Identifier UDI parameter(s).  **See Note below**.

 <img style="height:350px" src="scanning_modes.png"/>
 _When UDI scanning mode is enabled (as above)_...
 <img style="height:350px" src="udi_params.png"/>
 ..._the selected UDI input parameter(s) will be used_.

 > **Note**: Output of collected UDI data might require settings adjustments of token separation character and output order.
-UDI settings might also vary by geographic region.
-See the relevant sections of [Keystroke Output](../../output/keystroke) and/or [IP Output](../../output/ip) guides for more information.
+UDI settings also might vary by geographic region.
+See the relevant sections of [Keystroke Output](../../output/keystroke), [Intent Output](../../output/intent) and/or [IP Output](../../output/ip) guides for more information.

 **LCD Mode -** Enable/Disable LCD Mode, which enhances the ability of the imager to read barcodes from LCD displays such as cellphones. **Applies to Scan Module only**.